 What Should I Look For in a Beginner Flute?

 Flutes come in a wide range of types and it can be very confusing for someone who doesn’t know what the terms mean.
-To simplify, here are the features you should look for in a flute for a beginning student:
+To simplify, here are the features you should look for in a beginner flute for a student:

 - C Flute aka “Concert Flute”: This is a flute in the key of C and is the type of flute that is played by beginners in school bands.